becauseinterwebs/jsonapi-sequelize-query/README.md

     http://someurl.com?users[fields]=id,name,address

-This return all of the resources from a table named *users* with only the id, name and address fields.
+This returns all of the resources from a table named *users* with only the id, name and address fields.

 ## Filtering on Related Objects
 You can also use the filters on related objects.
 For example, if we have a **users** table that has related **address** objects, and those **address** objects